 A.J.S.
 35/2 from the «Motorworld by V.Sheynov» collection

 In 1931, Matchless bought one of its major competitors – A.J.S.
 The manufacturing of A.J.S. motorcycles was moved from Wolverhampton to London.
 After the merger, the first motorcycle phased out of production was the 1000 cc A.J.S.
 Model 2, but, by 1933, this machine has returned with a new 1000 cc V-twin similar to the X model’s.

-During the 1930s, motorcycles of the V-twin familiy has been continuously upgraded.
+During the 1930s, motorcycles of the V-twin family have been continuously upgraded.
 Because of the strong credit standing, Matchless successfully got over the crisis.
 However, the war made the company to sort out its priorities.
-As a result, one-cylinder Matchless G3L became the one of the most widespread motorcycles of the WWII period.
+As a result, one-cylinder Matchless G3L became one of the most widespread motorcycles of the WWII period.

-Although model X was itemized in an advertising catalogue 1940, only a few machine has left the conveyor in Woolwich.
+Although model X was itemized in an advertising catalog 1940, only a few machines had left the conveyor in Woolwich.
 After the war, manufacturing wasn’t resumed.
-So, 1940 was the last year of the glorious history of these British V-twins.
+So 1940 was the last year of the glorious history of these British V-twins.